-Three people are missing after a second mudslide hit Grand Mesa, Colorado on Sunday afternoon, and officials say the men were looking into an issue created by an earlier slide.
+Three people are missing after a second mudslide hit Grand Mesa, Colorado on Sunday, and officials say the men were looking into an issue created by an earlier slide.

 Colbran Marshall Adam Appelhanz said the there missing people were Wes Hawkins and Clancey Nichols and son Dan Nichols, reports The Denver Post.
 The older Nichols is an engineer and Dan is a firefighter.